cammoraton/mcollective-svn/README.md

 mcollective-svn
 ===============

-Agents and applications for interacting with remote subversion working copies over mcollective
+Agent and application for interacting with remote subversion working copies over mcollective.

+There's still a lot to do here, particularly with the application, but the basic skeleton is done.